GoldenRed/HomeHunting4R/README.md

 - The bus station identification number in the NextBus System
 - The bus station number in its respective bus line
 - The name of the bus station
-- ~~Add the longitutude and latitude values of each station as two semi-colon separated value.~~
+- ~~The longitutude and latitude values of each station as two semi-colon separated value.~~

 ## The APIs
 This project makes use of Google's Places API.
 The API key is private and is saved outside of this git repo.